 - The risks are always much greater if parents smoke or are under the influence of alcohol or drugs (prescription or illegal) that cause sedation and impair their ability to respond to their baby.

 - There is a very high risk of infant death, including deaths attributed to fatal sleeping accidents, when a baby shares a sofa or couch with an adult during sleep.

-- There is no increased risk of SUDI whilst sharing a sleep surface with a baby during feeding, cuddling and playing providing that the baby is returned to a cot or their own safe sleeping surface before the parent goes to sleep.
+- There is no increased risk of SUDI whilst sharing a sleep surface with a baby during feeding, cuddling and playing providing that the baby is returned to a cot or their own safe sleeping surface on their back before the parent goes to sleep.

-Some parents do choose with co-sleep or bring baby to bed with them.
-If you choose to cosleep or bring baby to bed with you, Red Nose recommends following our safer cosleeping advice to help keep baby safe and reduce the risk of death or injury.
+If you do choose to co-sleep we recommend following our safer co-sleeping advice to help keep baby safer and reduce the risk of death or injury.